 Firstly, a targeted bonus is designed to attract specific clients.
 If you're not one of those people, the bonus isn't for you.

 Secondly, credit card companies want to establish long-term relationships with reliable clients.
-The welcome bonus offers, while lucrative, are not necessarily the strongest aspect of a card product (for example, with The Platinum Card® from American Express you can earn 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel.
-5X Membership Rewards points on prepaid hotels booked on amextravel.com.).
+The welcome bonus offers, while lucrative, are not necessarily the strongest aspect of a card product (for example, with The Platinum Card® from American Express you can earn 5X points on flights booked directly with airlines or with American Express Travel, and on prepaid hotels booked on amextravel.com).
 While the welcome bonus offer is enticing, the company wants to build ongoing relationships by offering an overall strong product.

 Lastly, any transaction has three parties: the seller, the buyer, and the credit card company.
 If you cancel or return the goods, the seller has their goods/services returned, the purchaser has their money returned, so it is only fair that the credit card company has their points returned also.
 Sounds like common sense, but spelling them out doesn't hurt.